 Outward Bound: Why did you choose to go on this expedition?

 Natalie: After researching and speaking on the phone with representatives at both NOLS and Outward Bound, I quickly realized that what I needed during this time was something that only Outward Bound could offer.
-I first applied for a semester course, and then began exploring the possibility of completing an Instructor Development course.
-I was curious about pursuing a career in the outdoor education field, and through my course advisor’s guidance and much soul searching, I decided to enroll in the Yosemite, Joshua Tree and San Francisco Instructor Development course.
+I first applied for a semester course, and then began exploring the possibility of completing an Outdoor Educator course.
+I was curious about pursuing a career in the outdoor education field, and through my course advisor’s guidance and much soul searching, I decided to enroll in the Yosemite, Joshua Tree and San Francisco Outdoor Educator course.

 Ultimately, this course gave me the opportunity to gain essential skills in leading students, while also allowing me to discover my limits, my confidence and most importantly, to find myself.